kai-vala/DemoForAccessibilityBugs/README.md

-# Demo for an Accessibility/Talkback bug when transitions are used in Android
+# Demo for an Accessibility/Talkback bugs in Android

-NOTE: Enabled Talkback on your device
+NOTE: Enable Talkback AND 'heading navigation mode' on your device for this demo.

 This is a demo for an issue where the user has enabled 'Heading navigation' and opens a new Fragment.